agudeloromero/Download_fasta_NCBI/Download_fasta_metadata_fetch/README.md

 pip install biopython argparse
 ```

-**3. Prepare for Execution**

-Make sure you have the following information ready:
+**3. NCBI Email Requirement**

-NCBI Email Requirement: You must provide an email address as NCBI requires it to identify users for API access.
+You must provide an email address as NCBI requires it to identify users for API access.

 ## **Run script:**